-The 30 active stakeholder parties are as follows: the Adirondack Park Agency; Adirondack Council; Albany County, New York; Central Hudson Gas & Electric Corporation; CHPEI; City of New York; City of Yonkers; Consolidated Edison Company of New York, Inc.; County of Rockland, New York; County of Westchester, New York; Entergy Nuclear Power Marketing, LLC; Greene County, New York; International Brotherhood of Electrical Workers Local Union No. 97; Independent Power Producers of New York, Inc. (IPPNY); National Grid USA; New York Power Authority (NYPA); New York State Council of Trout Unlimited; New York State Canal Corp./New York State Thruway Authority; New York State Department of Agriculture and Markets; NYSDEC; NYSDOT; New York State Office of Parks, Recreation and Historic
+York; Central Hudson Gas & Electric Corporation; CHPEI; City of New York; City of Yonkers; Consolidated Edison Company of New York, Inc.; County of Rockland, New York; County of Westchester, New York; Entergy Nuclear Power Marketing, LLC; Greene County, New York; International Brotherhood of Electrical Workers Local Union No. 97; Independent Power Producers of New York, Inc. (IPPNY); National Grid USA; New York Power Authority (NYPA); New York State Council of Trout Unlimited; New York State Canal Corp./New York State Thruway Authority; New York State Department of Agriculture and Markets; NYSDEC; NYSDOT; New York State Office of Parks, Recreation and Historic Preservation; NYSDPS; Orange and Rockland Utilities, Inc.; Riverkeeper, Inc.; Scenic Hudson, Inc.; Town of Saugerties, New

-15 CFR Part 930.4, would allow the project to be consistent with the CMP.
+In its concurrence, NYSDOS developed conditions that, if adopted by the Applicant, pursuant to 15 CFR 930.4, would allow the project to be consistent with the CMP.
 These conditions are summarized in the following:

 - The transmission line would be buried at the maximum depth achievable that would allow each pole of the bipole to be buried in a single trench using a jet plow.
-Given the state of the available information, this is expected to be at least 6 feet (1.8 meters) below the sediment-water interface in coastal waters regulated by the New York State CMP, which in the case of the proposed CHPE Project occur in the Hudson, Harlem, and East rivers.
-Should the bipole occupy any federally maintained navigation channels, it would be buried at least 15 feet (5 meters) below the authorized depth in a single trench within those channels.
-The cable would be maintained at these depths and the depth of burial would be verified on a periodic basis so it would not become a hazard to navigation or marine resources. - All transitions from aquatic and terrestrial configurations within the coastal area would be accomplished by HDD and would be at a depth sufficient so they would not interfere with any current or future water-dependent uses. - The transmission cable would not occupy any area within the Hudson River north of the southerly boundary of the Inbocht Bay and Duck Cove Significant Coastal Fish and Wildlife Habitat (SCFWH). - The transmission cable would be in a terrestrial, buried configuration around the Haverstraw Bay SCFWH. - When work would be conducted in identified SCFWHs, it would be conducted during the timeframes provided in narratives describing the SCFWHs (NYSDOS 2012).
+Given the state of the available information, this is expected to be at least 6 feet (1.8 meters) below the sediment-water interface in a single trench in coastal waters regulated by the New York State CMP, which in the case of the proposed CHPE Project occur in the Hudson, Harlem, and East rivers.
+Should the bipole occupy any federally maintained (i.e., dredged) navigation channels, it would be located at least 15 feet (5 meters) below the authorized depth within those channels.
+The cable would be maintained at these depths and the depth of burial would be verified on a periodic basis so it would not become a hazard to navigation or marine resources.
+(Subsequent to the issuance of the NYSDOS conditional concurrence, the USACE New York District Public Notice for the proposed CHPE Project [NAN-2009-01089-EYA] dated October 2013 [USACE 2013] identified burial depths, including in the federally maintained navigation channel [see Section 2.4.10.1].
+The NYSPSC Certificate stated that in the event USACE imposes conditions conflicting with the Certificate, such conflicts must be reconciled with the USACE and NYSPSC.) - All transitions from aquatic and terrestrial configurations within the coastal area would be accomplished by HDD and would be at a depth sufficient so they would not interfere with any current or future water-dependent uses. - The transmission cable would not occupy any area within the Hudson River north of the southerly boundary of the Inbocht Bay and Duck Cove Significant Coastal Fish and Wildlife Habitat (SCFWH). - The transmission cable would be in a terrestrial, buried configuration around the Haverstraw Bay SCFWH. - When work would be conducted in identified SCFWHs, it would be conducted during the timeframes provided in narratives describing the SCFWHs (NYSDOS 2012).
 Outside of SCFWHs, all in-water work would be conducted in accordance with the recommendations developed during the NYSPSC Article VII process (NYSDOS 2011a).